ipv6tech/cloud-networking-101/lab/lab2.md

 In this Lab we will start up our GitHub Codespace with the Lab repository that will allow us to create a base cloud environment with each provider we'd like to build connectivity and test with.
 This will require access to your Cloud Service Provider accounts to create access credentials for the command line tools that the Terraform plans will use to provision the base cloud environments.

-This Codespace includes a custom, prebuilt, devcontainer that has the following packages preinstalled for us.
+This Codespace includes a custom, prebuilt, devcontainer that has the following packages preinstalled.

 1. AWS CLI
 2. Azure CLI